 Helping your dog with anxiety is good for your dog and your pocketbook.
 A dog that is very stressed can hurt themselves or others.
 That means you could get hit with an unexpected vet bill.
 Worse is your dog escaping and becoming lost.
 Thus, providing your dog with aids and help to overcome anxiety is a win-win for your dog and your wallet!

-Note: Always talk to your vet before giving your dog a new supplement or change his diet.
+Note: Always talk to your vet before giving your dog a new supplement or changing his diet.

 What does anxiety in dogs look like?